zebleck/Brain-Tumour-Analysis/README.md

 `finetuning/`: This directory contains helper classes used for the VGG16 finetuning on our data.

+## Wiki

+For more information, please visit the [wiki](https://github.com/zebleck/Brain-Tumour-Analysis/wiki)!

 ## Download data

 To download and process the data, you need to get an authorization token.
 To get it, first [request access to the dataset](https://data-proxy.ebrains.eu/datasets/8fc108ab-e2b4-406f-8999-60269dc1f994).
 Then inspect the network traffic in the browser (F12 for Chrome) and search for the header `Authorization`.
 You can then insert the token value into the corresponding variable in `Data preprocessing.ipynb`.